top of page

 Jumbo Cello Box_edited.png

 In 1986 Topps introduced 'jumbo' cello packs.
 These held 50 cards (no gum) and a Spring Fever Baseball game card.
-The sold for 99 cents and were packed 24 per box.
+They sold for 99 cents and were packed 24 per box.
 It is not known how many boxes a case held.
 Wrapper backs listed all 60 of the special glossy cards.

 s-l10_edited.png